Forever Winter: Critical reception

-Music critics praised "Forever Winter" for its detailed production and Swift's diverse vocals.
-Varietys Chris Willman lauded the track for its cheerful rhythm, mature concept, and "bittersweet" trumpet notes and saxophone embellishments, and Vultures Nate Jones believed that Swift's feelings resonate authentically in "Forever Winter".
+Critics praised "Forever Winter" for its production and Swift's vocal performance.
+Varietys Chris Willman lauded the track for its cheerful rhythm, mature concept, and "bittersweet" trumpet notes and saxophone embellishments, and Vultures Nate Jones believed that Swift's feelings resonated authentically in "Forever Winter".
 Times Samantha Cooney similarly complimented the trumpet notes and how "you can hear the emotions in Swift's voice".
 Josh Kurp of Uproxx thought that her "voice cracks" during the refrain contributed depth to the song.
 Billboards Jason Lipshutz commended the track for its complex production and Swift's subtle and diverse vocals; he considered it the album's eighth-best vault track.
 Lauren McCarthy from Nylon wrote: "It's a testament to both Swift's songwriting and vocals that the song is [...] one of her rawest and heart-wrenching."

 In a less enthusiastic review, Business Insiders Callie Ahlgrim felt "Forever Winter" did not possess the "gut-punch revelations or keen-eyed observations" found in "Renegade" and criticized how it portrayed the narrator as a "kind of happiness tool at a man's disposal".
 Courteney Larocca from the same publication took issue with the narrator's perspective of viewing her friend as an issue to be resolved, but appreciated the refrain in which the narrator addresses him directly.
 They both placed the song last in their ranking of the album's vault tracks.
 "Forever Winter" appeared in 2023 rankings of Swift's vault tracks by Nylons McCarthy and Steffanee Wang (6 out of 21), Kurp (15 out of 26), Willman (19 out of 25), and Lipshutz (23 out of 26), and 2024 rankings of her discography by Jones (120 out of 245) and Rolling Stones Rob Sheffield (168 out of 274).